katelee168/katelee168.github.io/drafts/generative-ai/1-training-data.md

 The training data used to develop generative models has a direct impact on their outputs (aka *generations*).
 If there are no Garfield comics in a model's training data, what are the odds of it spontaneously generating a Garfield comic?
-Good selection of training data is the most important way creators can control the risk of copyright and privacy infringements in the resulting, generative model.
+Training data selection is the most direct way creators can control the risk of copyright and privacy infringements in the resulting, generative model.
 ^[We should couch this by saying that training dataset design is the _current_ most important set of choices model creators have.
 There are other models in the works that are trying to reduce copyright and privacy infringements by attributing generations to specific examples in the data, or by adding noise to obscure individual data points (differential privacy), or by limiting the scope of a model to an application where copyright and privacy are less of a concern (for example, Disney training on scripts where they own all the copyrights).]
 The sheer amount of data required for training modern-day generative model makes it impossible for dataset creators to interact with each item in the dataset, and thus impossible to know exactly the content, source, and context of each item in the dataset.
-For example, a dataset creator might be able to answer the question: "How many Garfield comics are there in the training data?", but they might not be able to answer the questions: "How many fan or parody Garfield comics are there in the training data?"
+For example, a dataset creator might be able to answer the question: "How many Garfield comics are there in the training data?" but they might not be able to answer the questions: "How many fan or parody Garfield comics are there in the training data?"

 In this chapter, we discuss datasets of the not-so-distant past (the late 1990s and early 2000s) and how datasets and dataset collection practices have changed.
 Then, we discuss what the choices data curators make to create modern-day, generative-AI datasets.
-Finally, we acknowledge both the difficulty in making educated choices and the real impact those choices have on the resulting models.
+Finally, we acknowledge both the difficulty in making educated choices and the impact those choices have on the resulting models.

 ## tl;dr {-}

 1. [**A Brief History**](#early-datasets): Early datasets used for generative modeling were much smaller, had denser annotations, and were more likely to be manually curated.
 2. [**Trends in Today's Datasets**](#today-datasets): Today’s datasets are on the scale of multiple terabytes.
 It is impossible to annotate or fully understand these datasets.
 Dataset creators create datasets by choosing corpora to put together (sec [2.1](#corpus)).
 Unfortunately, choosing what good corpora, or good examples, are is a poorly defined problem (sec [2.2](#good-data)).
-Similarly, choosing what bad corpora, or bad examples, is poorly defined and difficult to automate (sec [2.3](#filtering)).
+Identifying bad corpora, or bad examples, is a similarly, poorly-defined problem which makes it difficult to automate (sec [2.3](#filtering)).
 Testing the impact of data choices involves training expensive models which makes thorough testing prohibitively expensive (sec [2.4](#expensive)).
-Finally, data provenance for modern datasets is difficult to pin down (sec [2.5](#provenance)), and as datasets are around for longer, researchers are able to better study them, that means new datasets are often less understood (sec [2.6](#new-datasets)).
+Additionally, data provenance for modern datasets is difficult to pin down (sec [2.5](#provenance)).
+The longer a dataset is around for, and the more commonly used it is, the better researchers are able to study them.
+This means that newer datasets are often less understood (sec [2.6](#new-datasets)).
 3. [**Conclusion & Next: Copyright and Training Data**](#next)